Can a Federal Employee Lawyer Help to Save Your Career?

 TELG client Jennifer Sticha won default judgment against agency after agency failed to respond to Sticha’s complaint.

-If federal employees win a claim for discrimination, harassment, or retaliation, they may be entitled to reinstatement if they've been wrongly terminated; to adjustment of their classification; to a change in duties or location; to compensation for harm to their career; and to attorneys’ fees.
+If federal employees win a claim for discrimination, harassment, or retaliation, they may be entitled to reinstatement if they've been wrongly removed; to adjustment of their classification; to a change in duties or location; to compensation for harm to their career; and to attorneys’ fees.

 Frequently Asked Questions